Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/articles/how-to-remove-fake-api-and-use-real-api.md

-# How To Remove Fake Db And Use Real Api
+# How To Remove Fake Api And Use Real Api

 We used [msw](https://github.com/mswjs/msw) (opens new window)for mocking API calls.
 This makes our template API ready 😍 and more easier for you to communicate with your backend.